mvermeeren/variational-symmetries/README.md

 	* tools/init_discrete.sage
 	* tools/output.sage

-This software is written by
+This software is written was developed in Sage 7.5.1 by

 	Mats Vermeeren
 	TU Berlin